Daejeon Hana Citizen: Instability and decline (2009–2019)

 Daejeon continued with mediocre to poor league results in the 2009 and 2010 seasons, finishing 9th and 13th, respectively.
 The club briefly topped the league in 2011 with striker Wagner Querino in great form.
 However, the K League match-fixing scandal hit hard, with multiple players resigning or being banned and manager Wang Sun-jae resigning.
 Former South Korean national team midfielder Yoo Sang-chul became head coach to help stabilize the club and avoid last place.
-The team continued to struggle in the following seasons, finishing 2012 in 13th and 2013 dead last, resulting in relegation.
+The team continued to struggle in the following seasons, finishing 13th in 2012 and last in 2013, resulting in relegation.

 Daejeon won promotion back to the top tier, winning the 2014 K League Challenge.
 However, the club was immediately relegated back to the second division after finishing last in the 2015 K League Classic.
 The club would spend the next several seasons in K League Challenge/K League 2 while failing to advance past the round of 16 in the FA Cup.